 - Course Requirements: Complete 36 hours of committee approved level coursework.
-Students are highly encouraged to take BIOL 820, Introduction to Graduate Study, during their first semester. - Grade Point Average: A minimum 3.0 GPA is required to graduate.
+Students are highly encouraged to take BIOL 820, Introduction to Graduate Study, during their first 9 hours of graduate work in Biology. - Grade Point Average: A minimum 3.0 GPA is required to graduate.
 Grades of C and above are acceptable but grades of C- and below are unacceptable. - Final Examination: A satisfactory score must be received on the comprehensive examination, taken during the final session of enrollment, before the degree will be granted.